newton-physics/mujoco-usd-converter/README.md

 > Important : USD support in MuJoCo is currently listed as experimental

-To build MuJoCo with USD support, following the usual CMake build instructions & provide the USD_DIR argument when configuring cmake.
+To build MuJoCo with USD support, follow the usual CMake build instructions & provide the `USD_DIR` argument when configuring cmake.
 If you do not have a local USD distribution you will need to build or acquire one.

 > Tip: OpenUSD Exchange provides a commandline tool to acquire many precompiled distributions of OpenUSD across several platforms & python versions.
 See the [install_usdex](https://docs.omniverse.nvidia.com/usd/code-docs/usd-exchange-sdk/latest/docs/devtools.html#install-usdex) documentation for details.